FL03/FL03/README.md

-# About

-    Welcome to my GitHub!
+Welcome to my personal GitHub!
+I am a self-taught developer specializing in Rust with a focus on distributed and topological computation.

-I am a self-taught developer specializing in Rust.
-Currently working on constructing a topological computing system capable of efficiently aggregating resources from any number of devices into a single, cohesive experience.
-While I am continually building new applications or services, my primary focus remains on continuing to establish a solid mathematical foundation for my novel topological substrate for orchestrating compute at scale.

 ## Interests